mozilla/pdf.js/README.md

  - Update the `validateFileURL` method in `app.js` and replace code with return true.
  - Run `gulp generic` to generate build files.
  - Create a new `viewer_with_hidden_buttons.html` file in the `build/generic/web` folder (used for pdf previews in some areas of CE).
- - Add `style="display: none !important;"` to all the button elements.
+ - Add `style="display: none !important;"` to the button elements related to Open, Print, Save and Presentation on the toolbar.
  - Push build to repo.

 ## Contributing